Get a free consultation

 How to create a killer pitch deck

-- Crowded slides?
+• Crowded slides?

-- Long blocks of text?
+• Long blocks of text?

-- Lists of bullet points?
+• Lists of bullet points?

-- Bland headings?
+• Bland headings?

-- Weak design?
+• Weak design?

 If your management presentation pitch deck looks as boring as everyone else’s, then investors will not get excited about meeting you.
 The best management presentation pitch decks are easy to read.
 They grab interest from the start, avoid jargon and use engaging language.
 They arouse interest through compelling headlines.

 Investors should be able to flick through your management presentation pitch deck and understand your key points just from reading your slide headings.
-But those headings should also be different and intriguing enough that investors want to find out more.
+But those headings should also be different and interesting enough that investors want to find out more.
 For example, instead of naming one of your slides ‘About Us’ or ‘Our Team’, choose a headline that reinforces your key message.

 If your business is about running rock festivals, your headline for the team section of your deck could be ‘Ten Years’ Combined Experience of Running Profitable Events’.
 If you manufacture widgets that draw on your experience working with the inventor of the leading vacuum cleaner, your headline could be ‘James Dyson’s Protégé’.
 Finally, the best management presentations are often professionally designed with plenty of white space and relevant visuals.
 Don’t let amateur design let you down.